 An avid golfer, Del worked for several years as a golf professional before joining the family tire business where he worked for more than 20 years.
 After retiring from "tires", he returned to the golf profession as a teacher.
 For the past 8 years he has been deeply involved in the formation, leadership, and implementation of The First Tee of Yakima, a "youth character development program based on the game of golf".
 A longtime Rotarian in both Sunnyside and Yakima, Del has served on multiple boards and was deeply involved in Rotary Youth Exchange for more than 25 years.

-He looks forward to coming "full circle" by returning to Yakima Valley Libraries as a Board member.
-His term will expire on December 31, 2017
+Del looks forward to coming "full circle" by returning to Yakima Valley Libraries as a Board member.
+The Board unanimously elected him President for 2018.
+His second term will expire on December 31, 2022

 On February 14, 2017, Yakima County Commissioners appointed Dan Seifert to serve at the newest member on the Yakima Valley Libraries’ Board of Trustees.